CiyviParturi1/ReactorSim/README.md

 logic, or plant-specific control-bank worth.
 Results outside the tested training envelope must be treated as invalid rather than as plant predictions.

-## Remaining release work
+## Remaining validation and release work

-The mathematical scope is sufficient to describe the project as a simplified reactor simulator for basic control research and student training.
-Before calling the complete PC/FPGA product finished:

-1. Make every numerical-fault path immediately enter the same latched SCRAM state and add regression coverage for non-finite power and temperatures.
-2. Make ARM CSV formatting safe for non-finite and out-of-range values.
-3. Run a ZedBoard acceptance test covering reset powers, all three plant presets, rod commands, SCRAM/clear behavior, UART framing, and a sustained accelerated xenon run.
-Record measured compression rather than assuming the requested 1000x rate.
+The automated physical acceptance campaign is complete.
+Before describing the complete PC/FPGA product as operationally polished, retain or add:

+1. manual GPIO switch evidence for SW0, SW1, and SW7;
+2. GUI-button equivalence screenshots and a 30-60 minute GUI/UART endurance run; and
-4. Record the source and rationale for each educational parameter set and define expected qualitative outcomes for the training scenarios.
+3. documented provenance and intended qualitative outcomes for each educational parameter set.
-5. Commit and tag the reviewed source, regenerated Vivado metadata, tests, and documentation together.

 A fully coupled analytical iodine-xenon update and calibration against a specific reactor are optional future fidelity improvements.
 They are not